-Human capital management (HCM) refers to the broad set of practices and applications used for recruiting, managing, and developing an organization’s human capital – aka their workforce.
-Human capital management software refers to the systems and solutions used to accomplish and optimize those tasks and support organizational goals, and is often referred to as human resources management systems (HRMS).
+Human capital management (HCM) refers to the broad set of practices and applications used for recruiting, managing, and developing an organisation’s human capital – aka their workforce.
+Human capital management software refers to the systems and solutions used to accomplish and optimise those tasks and support organisational goals, and is often referred to as human resources management systems (HRMS).

 How has the HCM practice evolved over the years?